 There are several sanctioning organizations, both nationally and worldwide.
 In the U.S. the primary organization is the International Sled Dog Racing Association (ISDRA), while the International Federation of Sleddog Sports (IFSS) sanctions World Cup races in many locations throughout the world.
 At the IFSS World Cup, skijoring races are usually divided into men's and women's events, and one and two-dog categories.

 If you've got a high-energy dog that needs to work out regularly, then why not consider the fun, fast paced sport of skijoring?
 It can be a great way for you and your dog to bond while you both get a workout.
-Check your local area for skijoring clubs and stores that sell the proper harnesses so that you and your four-legged friend can get out on the trail and start having fun!
+Check your local area for skijoring clubs and stores that sell the proper harnesses so that you and your Aussie can get out on the trail and start having fun!